DestyNova/memvalid/README.md

 Tool for either memorising text by checking that you can reconstruct what you've read just by the first letter of each word.

+It was built mostly as an exercise for learning more about the mysterious [Ur/web programming language](http://www.impredicative.com/ur/).

 ## TODO

 * [X] Single textbox to paste stuff into